MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 	teradataDS <- RxTeradata(connectionString = tdConnString,
 		sqlQuery = tdQuery, rowsPerRead = 50000)

-Note that we have also specified *rowsPerRead*.
+We have also specified *rowsPerRead*.
 This parameter is important for handling memory usage and efficient computations.
 Most of the **RevoScaleR** analysis functions process data in chunks and accumulate intermediate results, returning the final computations after all of the data has been read.
 The *rowsPerRead* parameter controls how many rows of data are read into each chunk for processing.
 If it is too large, you may encounter slow-downs because you don’t have enough memory to efficiently process such a large chunk of data.
 On some systems, setting *rowsPerRead* to too small a value can also provide slower performance.
 You may want to experiment with this setting on your system.

 ### Extracting Basic Information about Your Data